mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!-- I also discuss these findings in line with existing research in relevant areas. -->
 ## Introduction

+This chapter deepens analysis and discussion on RQ2 on the potential uses of GDPs and concludes with  analysis and discussion on RQ3 addressing reflections on participant agency.

+The following summary is currently under developed and will be revised later.
+---

 The previous chapters have explored both designed and fortuitous changes to the learning design that become adopted by the community.

-This chapter deepens analysis and discussion on RQ2 on the potential uses of GDPs and concludes with  analysis and discussion on RQ3 addressing reflections on partcipant agency.

 Following Chapter 6's presentation findings on how participants use GDPs, this chapter contains further discussion on this use GDPs , particularly in reference to the building of agency.

 To do this chapter continues to explore the context of the study's emergent cultural and community activity, deepens discussion on interpersonal activity and implications for dimensions of tool use on learner agency in a way which at times addresses wider aspects of the learning design than GDPs.

 This chapter has three main sections:

 1. Rising to concrete ; Conceptions of abstract and concrete present in computing and digital making research: ultimately, proposing design patterns as a intermediate-level, pedagogical framework compared to computational thinking.

+- explore potential implications for facilitators and researchers on how to design for inclusion and agency - e.g. use of GDP collection as an  intermediate pedagogical construct.

 <!-- - propose that GDPs provide a suitable way to engage with coding practices partly due to their position between abstract computational concepts and concrete implementations of code structures. -->